 In case of DC side brake switching, an auxiliary contact is provided on the motor contactor, for example.
-This auxiliary contact is designed to interrupt the power supply on the DC side.
+This auxiliary contact interrupts the power supply to the brake on the DC side.

-In case of DC side switching, the brake must be provided with a protective circuit to avoid overvoltage.
+In case of DC side switching, the brake must be operated with a protective circuit to avoid overvoltage.
 Additional protective elements (e.g. varistors, spark arresters, etc.) must be installed to avoid damage such as burns or fusing of contacts.